dmisino/seed_ai/README.md

 So, I'm not building that.
 I did however want to explore what I could achieve by hooking up current language models to a system that can generate, execute, evaluate and improve code in an iterative loop, given some goal.

 There are many key functionalities required for this.
 Some of them I have an idea how they could work.
 Others will require some experimentation.
-My initial attept will be to create a system that requires only a broad goal as input, with the rest filled in by AI, including things such as:
+My initial attempt will be to create a system that requires only a broad goal as input, with the rest filled in by AI, including things such as:

 - Specific goal driven outputs
 - Testing and evaluation criteria